Leeds Country Way: Part 2: Barwick-in-Elmet to Carlton

-Section 1: From Barwick the way passes the southern corner of Scholes, then crosses the M1 motorway and enters Garforth.
+Section 1: from Barwick the path passes the southern corner of Scholes, then crosses the M1 motorway and enters Garforth.

-Section 2: It leaves Garforth along the disused Garforth-Kippax railway line (part of the North Eastern Railway and earlier the Leeds, Castleford and Pontefract Junction Railway), then approaches Swillington and passes Little Preston Old Hall.
+Section 2: it leaves Garforth along the disused Garforth-Kippax railway line (part of the North Eastern Railway and earlier the Leeds, Castleford and Pontefract Junction Railway), then approaches Swillington and passes Little Preston Old Hall.
 It skirts St Aidan's Country Park, and crosses the River Aire at Swillington Bridge.
 The path follows the river downstream, past the marina at Fleet Bridge.